calogica/calogica.com/_posts/2018-08-12-linear-programming-example-julia-2ways.md

 Notice how we simply translate the rows and columns from the table into our matrix rows and columns.
 (Actually, I'm lying, it took me about half an hour or more to get this right, but it is pretty obvious in hindsight.)

 #### Model
-First, we, again, set up our base model and variables.
+Again, we set up our base model and variables.
 Here I'm using a slightly different approach, using a variable to denote the upper bound for our product variables, and I've implemented the $plant$ variable as a standalone variable instead of $y_4$.
 "Big M" remains at `1,000`.

 ```julia